gunaprsd/gunaprsd.github.io/_posts/2020-05-30-retirement-savings.md

 | Taxed during Withdrawal - Contributions | Yes                 | No          | Yes             | No        |
 | Taxed during Withdrawal - Earnings      | Yes                 | No          | Yes             | No        |

-Since these are tax advantaged accounts, the IRS has created some checks and balances to prevent abusing them.
-The first kind is an Adjusted Gross Income (AGI) limit, which applies only to Roth IRA.
-You are eligible to contribute to a Roth IRA account only if your income is below certain threshold.
-The second kind of limit is on the amount you can contribute to every financial year.
+Since these are tax advantaged accounts, the IRS has created some restrictions to prevent abuse.
+The first kind is an Adjusted Gross Income (AGI) limit, and that applies only to Roth IRA - you are eligible to contribute only if your income is below certain threshold.
+The second kind of limit is on the amount you can contribute every financial year.
 For example, your personal contributions to traditional and Roth 401(k) combined is capped at USD $19,500$; and traditional and Roth IRA combined is capped at USD $6000$ for 2020.
 You can find up-to-date details elsewhere.

-The next major difference is in terms of if and when you pay taxes on contributions and earnings.
-Contributions to traditional 401(k) or IRA are usually tax deffered and taxed during withdrawal.
+The next major difference is related to if and when you pay taxes on contributions and earnings.
+Contributions to Traditional 401(k) or IRA are usually tax deffered and taxed during withdrawal.
 On the other hand, contributions to Roth 401(k) and IRA are taxed during contribution and is not taxed during withdrawal.
-Earnings,however, are handled slightly differently.
-Earnings on contributions in a traditional 401(k) or IRA are taxed during withdrawal, while in case of a Roth 401(k) or IRA, they can be withdrawn tax-free.
+Earnings, however, are handled slightly differently.
+Earnings on contributions in a Traditional 401(k) or IRA are taxed during withdrawal, while in case of a Roth 401(k) or IRA, they can be withdrawn tax-free.

 ### Benefit of a Tax-Advantaged Growth
 <div class='tldr'>